Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Reflection

 WeVideo can capture the screen and record on a camera at the same time which is useful for showing the serial monitor.
 The new lines of code are just an if statement 9 and -9 correspond to 90 and -90 degrees which is something to remember if I need to do this again.
 GND to GND and Sw to 3v3 for the new battery thing to power the Raspberry Pico. [link for this assignment](https://docs.google.com/document/d/1aIv2ZZ7GjsV_WlQ2PhkF72Qr4De23a8TKEGw4vXBKfE/edit?usp=sharing)

+## crash_avoidance_part_3

+### Description

+The module must have an accelerometer that continuously reports x, y, and z acceleration values.
+The module must have an LED that turns on if the helicopter is tilted to 90 degrees.
+The module must be powered by a mobile power source.
+The module must have an onboard screen that prints x, y, and z angular velocity values (rad/s) rounded to 3 decimal places.

+### Evidence/Video

+### Wiring

+### Code

+### Reflection

 &nbsp;